zibairfana08-AIDS/simplewebserver/README.md

 ## Date:

 ## AIM:
-To develop a simple webserver to serve html pages.
+To develop a simple webserver to serve html pages and display the configuration details of laptop.

 ## DESIGN STEPS:
 ### Step 1: